 How would we manage to wrap the Sarees on Saturday?

 Never fear, like everything else Neem had this covered, a stylist had been organised to dress us all the morning of the wedding.
 Very flash for a backpacker.

-It was now the lads turn…quickly the living room was a catwalk of Irish lads strutting their stuff in their kurtas.
+It was the lads turn…quickly the living room was a catwalk of Irish boys strutting their stuff in their kurtas.

-You could still see collateral damage from the Terrorist attack in 2008 on some of the buildings nearby.
+Sadly you could still see collateral damage from the Terrorist attack in 2008 on some of the buildings nearby.

 After all that ‘Culture’ it was time for a king fisher, local food and some shopping.